-Official submissions for the IP STARS rankings and Managing IP Awards programme are made online through our firm submissions portal.
-Each year, we open the portal on September 1.
+Official submissions for the IP STARS rankings and Managing IP Awards programme are made online through our portal.
+Each year, we open the portal on September 1 and close it on October 31.

-On this page you will find the research forms you need to complete, links to our online submission portal and basic submission guidelines.
+On this page you will find the research forms you need to complete, link to our online submission portal and basic submission guidelines.

-If you would like to participate in the research and receive research announcements, including the portal's password, please register your interest here.
+If you would like to participate in the research and receive research announcements, please register your interest here.

-All registrants are informed as soon as the research forms and submission portal password become available.
+All registrants are informed as soon as the research forms and submission portal becomes available.

 The deadline for uploading your research forms is October 31, unless otherwise agreed or announced (see our research timeline page).